Asiim/TDD-chess/README.md

 	- ~~Enemy rook is on same column like destination, but on a lower row~~
 	- ~~Enemy rook is on same row like destination, but on a higher column~~
 	- ~~Enemy rook is on same row like destination, but on a lower clomun~~
-	- ~~Enemy rook is on same column like destination, but on a higher row (Nothing is between destination and rook)~~
+	- ~~Enemy rook is on same column like destination, but on a higher row (Figure is between destination and rook)~~
-	- ~~Enemy rook is on same column like destination, but on a lower row (Nothing is between destination and rook)~~
+	- ~~Enemy rook is on same column like destination, but on a lower row (Figure is between destination and rook)~~
-	- ~~Enemy rook is on same row like destination, but on a higher column (Nothing is between destination and rook)~~
+	- ~~Enemy rook is on same row like destination, but on a higher column (Figure is between destination and rook)~~
-	- ~~Enemy rook is on same row like destination, but on a lower clomun (Nothing is between destination and rook)~~
+	- ~~Enemy rook is on same row like destination, but on a lower clomun (Figure is between destination and rook)~~
 	- ~~2 enemy rook are on same column, target field is between the rooks, one of the rooks is blocked by another figure~~
 	- ~~2 enemy rook are on same row, target field is between the rooks, one of the rooks is blocked by another figure~~
 	- ~~One rook is on higher column like the target field and one is on higher row, one of the rooks is blocked by another figure~~
 	- ~~One rook is on higher column like the target field and one is on lower row, one of the rooks is blocked by another figure~~
 	- ~~One rook is on lower column like the target field and one is on higher row, one of the rooks is blocked by another figure~~
 	- ~~One rook is on lower column like the target field and one is on lower row, one of the rooks is blocked by another figure~~
-- Check if field is occupied by enemy bishop
+- ~~Check if field is occupied by enemy bishop~~
-	- Enemy bishop is on higher column and higher row
+	- ~~Enemy bishop is on higher column and higher row~~
-	- Enemy bishop is on higher column and lower row
+	- ~~Enemy bishop is on higher column and lower row~~
+	- ~~Enemy bishop is on lower column and higher row~~
+	- ~~Enemy bishop is on lower column and lower row~~
-	- Enemy bishop is on lower column and higher row
+	- ~~Enemy bishop is on higher column and higher row (Figure is between destination and bishop)~~
+	- ~~Enemy bishop is on higher column and lower row (Figure is between destination and bishop)~~
-	- Enemy bishop is on lower column and lower row
+	- ~~Enemy bishop is on lower column and higher row (Figure is between destination and bishop)~~
-	- Nothing is between destination and bishop
+	- ~~Enemy bishop is on lower column and lower row (Figure is between destination and bishop)~~
+	- ~~One bishop is on higher column and higher row and one is on lower column and higher row, one is blocked by another figure~~
+	- ~~One bishop is on higher column and higher row and one is on lower column and lower row, one is blocked by another figure~~
+	- ~~One bishop is on higher column and higher row and one is on higher column and lower row, one is blocked by another figure~~
+	- ~~One bishop is on higher column and lower row and one is on lower column and lower row, one is blocked by another figure~~
+	- ~~One bishop is on higher column and lower row and one is on lower column and higher row, one is blocked by another figure~~
+	- ~~One bishop is on lower column and lower row and one is on higher column and lower row, one is blocked by another figure~~
 - Check if field is occupied by enemy queen
 	- Enemy queen is on same column like destination, but on a higher row
 	- Enemy queen is on same column like destination, but on a lower row